Ready for camping season? We’re here to show you the best camping in Georgia.

 It’s 25 minutes outside the heart of Atlanta, and you’ll be camping among 3200 acres of natural beauty.

-If you’re a city person, the best part is you’ll still have access to activities, attractions, and all the amenities you need, including comfort stations, laundry facilities, grills, and free Wi-Fi.
+The best part is you’ll still have access to activities, attractions, and all the amenities you need, including comfort stations, laundry facilities, grills, and free Wi-Fi.
 It’s a great intro to camping.

 Local Tip: On top of beautiful campsites, they also have RVs, Yurts, and Safari Tents you can rent.